 Voice of OC is the one place where different points of view can all have their say.
 We encourage dialogue on any topic of interest in Orange County.
 This news agency serves Orange County residents like a 21st century public square, we are an open forum to express yourself coherently and respectfully which is the first step in civic engagement.

-Our opinion pages reach, on average, 100,000 individuals who influence or make important decisions in your community.
+Our community op/ed pages reach, on average, 100,000 individuals who influence or make important decisions in your community.

 We welcome all sides.
 Have at it.
-We want to hear from all points of view then we link the stories on the same topic so readers can decide for themselves.
+We want to hear from all points of view.

 Voice of OC is interested in hearing different perspectives and voices on civic matters.
-If you want to write an op-ed please contact Voice of OC Involvement Editor Theresa Sears.
+If you want to submit a community op-ed please contact Voice of OC Involvement Editor Theresa Sears.

 Let our readers know what your call to action or issue is.
 Be straightforward.
 Be civil.
 Tell us what you’re about.
 If that involves holding an agency or official accountable, aka: calling them out, feel free to do so.
 Keep in mind that this space is not about attacking others.